kumahawk/sdweb-immich-uploader/README.md

 - `Install from URL` with this repo URL

-- Install
+- Install and restart web UI

 ## How to use

-- At "Immich" UI, create API key on account setting menu
+- On "Immich" UI, create API key in "account setting"

 - On "AUTO1111", enable this extension in "Setting" and fill server url and API key